 Human intervention

-The algorithm assumes a positive scenario.
-This means that simple declarations are processed automatically.
-When a peculiarity occurs, the declaration is always assessed by an official.
-The official then checks the declaration himself and can process or reject it.
-In case of rejection, it is always the official who does this and never the algorithm.
+The algorithm is based on a positive scenario.
+This means that straightforward tax returns are processed automatically.
+If any unusual circumstances arise, the tax return is always assessed by a civil servant.
+The civil servant then checks the tax return themselves and may either process or reject it.
+In the event of rejection, it is always the official who does this, and never the algorithm.

 Risk management